 The shoe performs poorly when it comes to rebound and energy return.
 Litle improvement has been made in terms of this aspect since the previous model of the shoe.
 The rigid construction of the shoe dampens rebound almost to zero.

 Sadly, still no improvement in terms of responsiveness with the Supernova Sequence.
 The soft cushion is comfortable but provides almost no feedback during a run.
 Thankfully, the cushion does a good job of keeping its pep.
 It doesn't seem to fall flat after several hundred miles of running.

-Remember, though, the lugs underfoot are not built for technical trails so you'll do best to stick to road running with this shoe.
+Remember, though, the lugs underfoot are not built for technical trails so you'll do best to stick to road running

 The TORSION SYSTEM also aids in providing a bit of give to the shoe.
 This feature allows the front and back of the shoe to move separately and independently.

 Still, the shoe is pretty stiff for the most part.
 The increase in the size of the PROMODERATOR feature adds to the rigidity of the shoe.
 It does a great job in helping to keep runners from overpronating but it makes the shoe even more inflexible.

 The PROMODERATOR returns to the Adidas Supernova Sequence 6.
 This feature provides a nice amount of arch support.

 The Supernova Sequence 6 also features the TORSION SYSTEM which aids in counteracting over-pronation.
 This features gives the shoe's forefoot and heel the ability to move independently of one another which helps keep a runner stable.